GenericMadScientist/CHOpt/README.md

 ## Acknowledgements

-* FireFox2000000's Moonscraper .chart parser was very helpful for getting an initial idea of Clone Hero's parsing behaviour.
+* FireFox2000000's Moonscraper .chart and .mid parsers were very helpful for getting an initial idea of Clone Hero's parsing behaviour.
 * Dinoguy1000 and shadoweh helped me make sure chopt runs on other peoples' machines.
 * The CH Score Challenges server for feedback, especially CyclopsDragon,